Ron Mak

 • printed in black & white

-Software Design in Python helps you build software like the pros.
+Software Design for Python Programmers helps you build software like the pros.
 In clear, jargon-free language it lays out the object-oriented design principles, practices, and patterns that you need to know to build scalable and maintainable applications.
 Throughout, you’ll find intuitive “before” and “after” examples that show you what bad code looks like, and how to fix it with the right pattern.
 Conversation sidebars feature engaging talking heads that ask-and-answer common questions.
 If you know the basics of Python code and are ready to make the leap to building software, this book will be the patient and insightful mentor you need!